chriscant/mkdistmaps/README.md

 node . vc101-config.txt
 ```

-The code reads all the records in the specified CSV file(s) and then creates one map for each found species in the output folder.
+The code reads all the records in the specified CSV file(s) and then creates one PNG map for each found species in the output folder.
 A monad or hectad is coloured in if there are records for that species in that square.
 The fill colour is determined by the date of the most recent record for that square.